It’s never too early for kids to make their “first” friends, but just how much should parents help the process along? Are playdates necessary?

 Too old for playdates?

 The same parents wondering “are playdates necessary?” might be glad to know that the playdate “phase” does eventually end.
-In fact, parents should encourage kids’ independence in choosing friends and play opportunities as they get older.
+In fact, parents should encourage kids’ independence in choosing friends and play opportunities as they get older – which is also something think about when considering whether to bring older siblings to playdates.

 “I think it’s important that we actually encourage children to reach out on their own and engage in play, and that it becomes initiated by children,” Mirtes explains.
 “As they get older you want to give them some more freedom to initiate some of these interactions with peers but also still kind of monitor it.”

-In other words, mom and dad shouldn’t be organizing “playdates” for their pre-teens or trying to choose their friends for them.
+In other words, mom and dad shouldn’t be organizing “playdates” for their tweens or trying to choose their friends for them.

 “You have to balance out them having the freedom with the responsibility of making good choices,” she says.